Rodrick0209/ISEP-SEM5PI-24-25/docs/Sprint_1/US_5.1.19/README.md

 #### Requisitos funcionais

-*Doctors can search operation requests by patient name, operation type, priority, and status.
 *The system displays a list of operation requests in a searchable and filterable view.
 *Each entry in the list includes operation request details (e.g., patient name, operation type, status).
 *Doctors can select an operation request to view, update, or delete it.